 As time gets busier during the rush of the school year- dance, ice skating, cake decorating, and culinary competition team, I am always looking for quick, healthy recipes.
+Being able to throw everything into a crockpot and let it do its wonders while we rush about, is a definite bonus.

-Chicken is definitely a crowd favorite at my house and here are some that either I have already tried and loved, or ones that are on my list of things to try.
+Chicken is a crowd favorite at my house and here are some that either I have already tried and loved, or ones that are on my list of things to try.

 Healthy Chicken Crockpot Recipes